sodiboo/niri-flake/docs.md

 - type: `null or (2x3 matrix)`
 - default: `null`

-An augmented calibration matrix for the tablet.
+An augmented calibration matrix for the tablet or touch screen.

 This is represented in Nix as a 2-list of 3-lists of floats.